wso2/docs-choreo-dev/en/pe-docs/docs/choreo-concepts/access-control.md

 !!! example
     Suppose you assign the Developer role to the Engineering Developer group, but only for the Development environment of the Engineering project.
 The purpose of this assignment is not to prevent developers from performing actions like `build component`, which don’t depend on a specific environment.
 Instead, the goal is to restrict developers from performing actions such as `promote component` on environments they aren’t authorized to access, like Production.

+!!! tip
+    Environment Scoped Assignments are currently available only for selected organizations.

 !!! warning "Important"
     Exercise care when creating environment scoped role-to-group assignments.
 Only environment specific actions are restricted to that environment; all other actions remain allowed on resources across the organization.